Last updated: February 14, 2023.

 TV wattage varies considerably with screen size and resolution.
 So let’s take a look at how they impact how many watts a tv consumes.

-As mentioned, on average, a TV uses 58.6 watts when on, and 1.3 watts on standby, with the most common TV wattage consumption being 117 watts while in On mode and 0.5 watts when in standby mode.
+As mentioned, on average, a TV uses 58.6 watts when on, and 1.3 watts on standby, with the most common TV wattage being 117 watts while in On mode and 0.5 watts consumed in standby mode.

-The TV that uses the lowest amount of watts is the Spectre – E18, at just 10 watts while on and 0.5 watts on standby.
-This 17 inch, 720p, LED TV runs off of just 2 AAA batteries.
+The TV that uses the lowest amount of watts is the Sceptre – E18, at just 10 watts while on and 0.5 watts on standby.

 Screen size, resolution and other factors impact the amount of watts a TV uses.
 The following tables break down the average TV wattage by screen size and resolution.